robi24/robi24.github.io/_posts/2024-01-06-zsh-bira-theme-custom-prompt.md

 ╰─%B${user_symbol}%b "
 ```

 and we've got it!
-Fully coloured, and no custom theme needed 🎉
+Fully coloured, and no custom theme 🎉

 ![Alt text](/assets/images/2024-01-06/image-6.png)

-Last thing to do, we've changed the cli prop, but we also need to change the very top terminal title which still includes my name and surname.
+There's last thing to do.
+We've changed the cli prop, but we also need to change the very top terminal title which still includes my name and surname.

 I started changing the title in the `Terminal->Settings->Profiles->Window->Title`, but this title was overwritten straightway, every time I opened a new Terminal window.

 ![macos Terminal settings](/assets/images/2024-01-06/image-8.png)

 Did you know you can open the terminal inspector via `command + shift + I`?
-I did not till now!
+I didn't up until now!
 Sadly, it was pointless, because the `title` was automatically updated back to what it was after I entered the first `cd` command.
 What a pain in the ass!

 ![Terminal inspector](/assets/images/2024-01-06/image-9.png)